krishauser/Klampt/Python/docs/source/Manual-Apps.rst

 - ``klampt_browser``: a program for browsing through and editing resources.
 - ``klampt_control``: a program for controlling robots and debugging Robot Interface Layer controllers.
 - ``klampt_path``: a command-line utility for modifying paths.
+- ``klampt_resource``: a utility program for modifying resources and generating thumbnails.
 - ``klampt_sim``: an imitation of the SimTest program.
   An entry point to fast prototyping of controllers using the Python API.
-- ``klampt_thumbnails``: a utility program for generating thumbnails of worlds, robots, objects, and resources.

 klampt\_browser
 ---------------